Clear HMRC Debt – HM Revenue Debt Collection

-As a former member of the EU, though still partly not clear of their control, the VAT rate may not fall below 15%.
-Currently, the standard in the UK, however, remains 20%.
-Still, with our exit from the EU and with the Coronavirus Covid19 pandemic, the central government is, however, considering changes to help reflate the UK economy.
+As a former member of the EU, though still partly unclear of their control, the VAT rate may not fall below 15%.
+Currently, the standard in the UK remains 20%.
+Still, with our exit from the EU and the Coronavirus Covid19 pandemic, the central government is considering changes to help reflate the UK economy.

-To start charging VAT (Output Tax), along with reclaiming it (Input tax).
-Your company turnover, therefore, has to be £85,000. (net)
+To start charging VAT (Output Tax), along with reclaiming it (Input Tax).
+Your company turnover, therefore, must be £85,000. (net)

-So, however, f your company has some form of insolvency proceedings, then the HMRC can list as an unsecured creditor.
+So, if your company has some form of insolvency proceedings, HMRC can then list as an unsecured creditor.